katembartz/SAFE/README.md

 ### To run SAFE:

-Clone and install this repository.
+As mentioned above, to run SAFE, clone and install this repository.
 Then, run the following command within the project directory.

 ```
 safe \